 Why are 529 accounts so important?

 Tuition costs are trending up, and student debt is rising.
 This increase in college costs and student debt may be a key factor in decreasing home ownership among young New Yorkers.1 Parents and grandparents are taking on debt to help out.
-And many families have learned that borrowing for college can cost twice as much as saving for it.2

 Where do I find the right 529?